-'Don't be alarmed': Biden makes remarks on spread of omicron
+'Don't be alarmed': Biden touts vaccination amid omicron surge

-WASHINGTON (NewsNation Now) — President Joe Biden delivered remarks Tuesday on the spread of the omicron COVID-19 variant across the country amid fears of a holiday surge.
+WASHINGTON (NewsNation Now) — President Joe Biden delivered remarks Tuesday on the spread of the omicron COVID-19 variant across the country amid fears of a post-holiday surge.

 “If you are vaccinated and boosted, you are highly protected,” he said.
 “You know, be concerned about omicron, but don’t be alarmed.
 If you are unvaccinated, you have some reason to be alarmed.”

 Scientists say omicron spreads even easier than other coronavirus strains, including delta.
-The variant has already become the dominant strain in the U.S shortly before Americans celebrated the holidays and the New Year.
+The variant had already become the dominant strain in the U.S shortly before Americans celebrated the holidays and the New Year.

 “You can still get COVID, but it’s highly unlikely, very unlikely, that you’ll become seriously ill,” Biden said of vaccinated people.